 It’s important to respect his decision, but you can still express your own feelings and opinions.
 If he decides not to shave his mustache, tell him how it makes you feel and why it is important to you, for him to shave it.

-If the two of you are able to talk about this without getting upset or angry at each other, then great.
-Now he knows how much it means to you, to see his smooth, clean shaven face.
+If the two of you can talk about this without getting upset or angry at each other, then great.
+Now he knows how much it means to you, to see his smooth, clean-shaven face.
 If he doesn’t want to shave his mustache no matter what, then there’s not a lot you can do.
 Ultimately, it’s his face and his choice, and you have to respect his decision.

 Every relationship is based on compromise.
 Compromise does not mean that you give up what you want, but rather finding a middle ground where both of you are happy and comfortable.

 Whilst his mustache might make you unhappy, is there something you can do as a compromise to help him, or make him happy.
 Like playing Xbox with him, or allowing his friends over to watch the football.
 By compromising, you both win.

 It’s important to communicate your needs in a relationship, and if you get pushback, try to explain it differently.
 Your boyfriend might be reluctant to change his mustache because he thinks it makes him look cool or handsome or unique, and that might be true.